the really hard part about being single at 30.

 This doesn’t just happen to the boring girls, the desperate girls.
 It happens to the most dynamic and gorgeous women I meet every day.
 Models, Advertising Executives, Women in Tech, Lawyers, Top Stylists from Harper's Bazaar.
 Fully amazing on the inside and out well-traveled, educated, extremely witty, enjoyable women that are fully capable of handling themselves in a city where the word HUSTLE is an understatement.

-If we're the one that does the "breaking up", we also feel at a strong loss for hope that we'll never find our counterparts.
+Even if we're the ones that do the "breaking up", we also feel at a strong loss for hope that we'll never find our counterparts.

-When we’re feeling on The Verge (maybe you can identify), the MAJORITY of pain that comes from "defeat" in dating, doesn't derive from a place of low self-confidence or worthiness.
+When we’re feeling on The Verge, the MAJORITY of pain that comes from the "defeat" in dating doesn't derive from a place of low self-confidence or worthiness.

-Think about it, why are you so upset?
+Think about it, why are you realllyyyyy so upset?

-Yes, maybe timelines will always be worrisome no matter how much I write that they are bullshit.
-But, I really think the true reason for why we're upset is the opposite, our high self-worth.
-Use this power, feel good about it.
+Yes, maybe 30-something timelines will always be worrisome no matter how much I write that they aren’t.
+However, there’s a true and deep reason for why we're upset in the first place and actually comes from the opposite thought of “not being enough”.

 You're upset because you know you're worth it.
 What a fucking catch.
-You deserve this shit.
+Use this power and know that you love yourself and understand where this feeling of hurt comes from.
+It’s actually self-love.

-This is the ego talking.
-But, we ARE the amazing woman described above and when these failed dates or mini-relationships come to an end, we know what we deserve and The Verge leaves us feeling disappointed that life didn't work out the way we thought it should.
+While it maybe be the ego talking, we ARE the amazing woman described above and when these failed dates or mini-relationships come to an end, we know what we deserve.

 It’s perfectly normal to get tired (some days) of having hopes crushed when it doesn't work out, again.
-But don’t we deserve the other 3/4 worth - full package - not just a part of it?
+But don’t we deserve another full package to meet our match?

-We’ll talk about the last text we sent and if we said the right thing.
-After we’ve done enough coddling with each other, someone finally gives it to us straight: “He’s Just Not That into You”.
+We’ll screenshot the last text we sent and send it to our friends.
+After we’ve done enough coddling with each other, someone (the smart friend) will finally give it to us straight: “He’s Just Not That into You”.

-Trendee, as single-thirty-year-old women I get that we're supposed to be strong and "independent" enough by now to easily shrug off men when this happens.
+Trendee, I get that we're supposed to be strong and "independent" enough by now to easily shrug off men when this happens.

 "He wasn't that into me?
 Fine, I want someone that is...next!"
 This is how society tells us how we're supposed to act.
 Or how men think we should feel, "stop being SO dramatic."

-But don't fret, there's one quote I constantly go to when I'm told the "HJNTIY phrase" and need to wrap my head around things to feel better.
+It’s not that easy, I get it.
+But don't fret, there's one quote I constantly go to when I'm told the "HJNTIY phrase" that helps mend the heart and ego…

 One of my favorite TED Talks sums up the solution to feeling rejected perfectly.
 Screenshot this.
 Learn it verbatim...